Funding opportunity

 Guidance

-You should ensure that you demonstrate that you understand the data challenges that the new equipment will present and how you will mitigate these.
-The Expert Panel includes data experts who will have a good knowledge of the likely data requirements and you should ensure that you provide a plan based on realistic calculations of the data requirements.
+You should demonstrate you understand the data challenges the new equipment will present and how you will mitigate these.
+The Expert Panel includes data experts who will consider likely data requirements and you provide a plan based on realistic calculations of the data requirements.

 Ethics and responsible research and innovation (RRI)